webplatform/docs/concepts/progressive_enhancement/index.md

 |LiveURL=http://css-tricks.com/examples/RGBaSupport/
 }}{{Single Example
 |Language=JavaScript
-|Description=requestAnimationFrame provides a native API for running any type of animation in the browser.
+|Description=<pre>requestAnimationFrame</pre> provides a native API for running any type of animation in the browser.
 How to use it the progressive enhanced way?
 ''Avoid browser-specific code and use feature detection (not browser detection)''
 |Code=// Crossbrowser animation
 var requestAnimation = (function() {
   return window.requestAnimationFrame ||
 	  window.webkitRequestAnimationFrame ||
 	  window.mozRequestAnimationFrame ||
 	  function(callback, element) {
 	    window.setTimeout(callback, 1000 / 60);
 	  };
 }());
 }}
 }}